-- This development will interfere with the residents that live here where we know it is a safe residential environment. - There is antisocial behaviour taking place in the form of dirt bikes that will put more people using Long Lane at risk.
+- This development will interfere with the residents that live here where we know it is a safe residential environment. - There is antisocial behaviour taking place in the form of dirt bikes that will put more people using Long Lane at risk. - The nearest public footpaths suffer from antisocial behaviour with the use of road motorbikes and some 4x4 usage.

 Response: With any proposal there will likely be a change to the local built environment and the community.
 However, officers consider that the proposal would not have an unacceptable impact on the local residential environment.
-Furthermore, no evidence has been presented regarding how this development would compromise the safety of residents or result in an increase risk in antisocial behaviour. - Adverse impact on existing residential amenity Invasion of privacy; natural sunlight and overshadowing of gardens, loss of views and quietness - making habitable rooms inhabitable.
-Response: For the reasons stated in the report, officers do not consider that the proposed development would have an unacceptable impact on existing and future residential amenity. - The proposal is on the flood plain and will have an adverse impact on existing and future residents in terms of flood risk.
-Response: The proposed development would take place outside flood zones 2 and 3.
-Subject to the necessary planning conditions, there are no objections from the Environment Agency, the Lead Local Flood Authority and Yorkshire Water regarding flood risk. - The proposal will effect the current drainage arrangements of an existing property that uses a septic tank that has an outflow onto the site.
+Furthermore, no evidence has been presented regarding how this development would compromise the safety of residents or result in an increase risk in antisocial behaviour.

+- Adverse impact on existing residential amenity Invasion of privacy; natural sunlight and overshadowing of gardens, loss of views and quietness - making habitable rooms inhabitable. - Impact on residential amenity contravenes the Human Rights Act.
+Response: For the reasons stated in the report, officers do not consider that the proposed development would have an unacceptable impact on existing and future residential amenity.
+Furthermore, officers consider the implementation of the proposed development would not be contrary to the Human Rights Act 1998, as stated within Committee Agenda Annex. - The proposal is on the flood plain and will have an adverse impact on existing and future residents in terms of flood risk. - Adverse impact on flood risk due to the loss of a greenfield site. - No evidence that the developer has put in appropriate measures to ensure that the development is resilient to the potential impacts of climate change and future increased flooding risk.

+Response: The proposed development would take place outside flood zones 2 and 3 and climate change has been considered.
+Subject to the necessary planning conditions, there are no objections from the Environment Agency, the Lead Local Flood Authority and Yorkshire Water regarding flood risk.

+The proposal will effect the current drainage arrangements of an existing property that uses a septic tank that has an outflow onto the site.
 Response: This is a civil matter rather than a planning matter.
 However, the applicant's agent has stated that provided payment is made for the ongoing maintenance of the tank, there is no intention to remove the septic tank or interfere with its function.
-It is understood that the proposal will divert and extend the outfall pipes so that they do not run under any of the proposed development plots. - The proposal will disturb contaminated soil which could have an adverse impact on the health of wildlife and humans.
-Response: Environmental Health have assessed the planning application against Policy LP53 of the Local Plan and agree with the conclusions set out in the accompanying Combined Phase 1 and 2 Land Contamination Report.
-As such, have raised no objections regarding this matter subject to the necessary planning conditions requiring the necessary remediation measures to be carried out.
+It is understood that the proposal will divert and extend the outfall pipes so that they do not run under any of the proposed development plots.